 - Express Scripts Medicare Prescription Drug Plan (PDP) currently provides prescription drug services to all Medicare eligible retirees.
 The Express Scripts Medicare PDP is comparable to the County's drug plan and offers better coverage than a standard Medicare Part D Plan.
 This prescription drug coverage is creditable coverage, which means it is at least as good as the standard Medicare prescription drug coverage.

-- ValueOptions, Inc. provides certain administrative services for the mental health/substance abuse benefits.
+- Beacon Health Options (formerly ValueOptions, Inc.) provides certain administrative services for the mental health/substance abuse benefits.
 Administrative services include providing a toll free telephone 24 hour crisis line, referral services, claims services, utilization review and reports.

 The County utilizes the services of an actuarial consultant for the EMHP.
 Lockton Companies, LLC currently provides actuarial and benefits consulting services, which include assistance in developing short and long term objectives, advise on recent developments in the employee benefits field, plan improvements, HMO alternatives, coordination of the appeals process, attendance at EMHP committee and sub-committee meetings, and audits of claims administrators.